wp-plugins/restrict-author-posting/readme.txt

 == Upgrade Notice ==

+= 2.0.2 =
+Fixed: Administrator can not restrict himself anymore !
+Fixed: if empty, delete itself
 = 1.2.0 =
 Now Admin can add more than one allowing category to an author !
 = 1.1.8 =